Sometimes people wonder about their house.

 EMI or DE (dirty electricity):

-This is something that our building biologist measured on our behalf with his equipment but we do not have a measuring tool for this ourselves.
+This is something that our building biologist measured on our behalf with his equipment but we do not have these kinds of measuring tools for this ourselves.

 Basically DE is interference on the regular sine curves of electricity – it looks jagged rather than a smooth curve when represented by a diagram.
 (The “EMI” letters stand for “electromagnetic interference”.)